Southland Christian Church (Lexington, Kentucky): History

 The church started in 1956 as a mission of Broadway Christian Church in Lexington.
 The founding pastor, Wayne Smith, came from Unity Christian Church (near Cynthiana, Kentucky), and held the first service with 172 people in attendance.
-The church was originally located on Hill 'N Dale Drive (near Southland Drive) in Lexington, Kentucky.
+The church was originally located on Hill 'N Dale Drive (near Southland Drive) in Lexington.

 In 1981, the church had grown substantially and relocated to a 20 acre site in neighboring Jessamine County.
 It has since expanded its property to 115 acre.

-The founding Senior Pastor, Wayne Smith, announced in 1995 that he would retire.
-At the time of his retirement, average church attendance was in the thousands.
+Senior Pastor Wayne Smith announced his retirement in 1995.
+By this time, average church attendance was in the thousands.

-In the midst of the search, Mike Breaux, pastor of Canyon Ridge Christian Church in Las Vegas, Nevada, was invited to preach as a guest.
-Afterwards, the search process was suspended and Mike Breaux was hired as Senior Pastor, becoming the church's second.
+Mike Breaux, pastor of Canyon Ridge Christian Church in Las Vegas, Nevada, was invited to preach as a guest.
+After this, he was hired as Senior Pastor.
 During his tenure the church grew to an attendance of more than 7,000 persons a week.
 Jon Weece joined Southland as a teaching pastor in 2000, sharing in the responsibilities of a church with six weekend services.
 After a building program that reduced the weekend services from six to five, Breaux moved to Willow Creek Community Church in South Barrington, Illinois, in 2003.

 Weece, a former missionary to Haiti, became the third senior pastor on September 1, 2003.
 Still in his twenties at the time, he was one of the youngest megachurch senior pastors in the United States.

 In 2009, Southland opened its first satellite campus in Danville, KY.
-An additional satellite campus is planned for the former Lexington Mall site on Richmond Road in Lexington.

-In 2010, Southland purchased the former Lexington Mall to begin construction on a new "Richmond Road" campus.
-The campus opened in January 2013.
+In 2010, Southland purchased the former Lexington Mall and a campus opened there in January 2013.

 In 2015, Southland began holding services in Georgetown, KY at Lemons Mill Elementary.

 In 2018, Southland announced a launch of a new campus in Richmond, KY in 2020.

 Locations

-Adopting a "single church in multiple locations" strategy, sermons are preached at one primary location, the Nicholasville Campus at 5001 Harrodsburg Rd, Nicholasville KY, 40356, and streamed to the remaining 4 satellite campuses:
+Adopting a "single church in multiple locations" strategy, sermons are preached at the Nicholasville Campus and streamed to the remaining 4 satellite campuses: